Robotawi/human-robot-collaboration/README.md

 [![Human-Robot Collaborative assembly](./project_images/vid_cover.png)](https://www.youtube.com/watch?t=24s&v=t_-89-N_RgM)

-The details of this project are described in [this paper](https://ieeexplore.ieee.org/document/9044335).
-This module was integrated in my lab's robotics development environemt as a method for 3D pose estimation.
+The details of this project are published in the journal of Transactions on Automation Science and Engineering.
+Here is a link to [the paper](https://ieeexplore.ieee.org/document/9044335).

 ## Contact